Pool Ionizer: Problems, Pros, and Cons

 ● Ionizers may take a long time to show results and become effective.

-● Takes longer to function properly when pool volume increases.
+● Takes longer to function correctly when pool volume increases.

 ● Market test kits usually monitor only the measure of copper.

 If you are looking for experts who can install a new and customized pool, Custom Pool Pros can help you.
-We have more than 10 years of experience in building healthy and luxurious pools.
+We have over two decades of experience in building healthy and luxurious pools.
 Contact us to discuss your next project.